A-Rowell/Streamer/README.md

  * On **Capture Source** select ` Final Color (LDR) in RGB` .

-# Render a local file on a mesh.
+# Render a local file on a mesh
  We will build a `BP` where we will add the following components.

 * GstPipeline.